onosproject/onos-gui/docs/prerequisites.md

 ```

 ## Angular CLI
-Angular CLI provides the **ng** tools.
+If legacy ONOS is not available install Angular CLI to provide the **ng** tools.
 Installation instructions are at
 <https://angular.io/guide/setup-local>

 The following command can be run from any folder: